repo-racers/repo-racers/docs/playbook/design/design_reviews/trade_studies/template.md

 > **IMPORTANT** This is **not** intended to define outcomes for the design activity itself.
 It is intended to define the outcomes for the solution being designed.

-As mentioned in the [User Interface](../../../user_interface_engineering/user_interface_engineering.md) section, if the trade study is analyzing an application development solution, make use of the _persona stories_ to derive desired outcomes.
-For example, if a persona story exemplifies a certain accessibility requirement, the parallel desired outcome may be "The application must be accessible for people with vision-based disabilities".

 ### Evaluation Criteria

 The former should be condensed down to a set of "evaluation criteria" that we can rate any potential solutions